 The first two batters faced by Nolan Ryan in his career were Eddie Mathews and Hank Aaron, on September 11, 1966.
 Neither of them struck out against Ryan, not that day at least.

-Braves’ pitcher Warren Spahn was tested immediately in his debut.
+Braves’ pitcher Warren Spahn, who was a WWII hero, was tested immediately in his MLB debut.
 Pitching against the New York Giants on April 19, 1942, the future Hall of Fame southpaw faced formidable opposition from the outset.
 The first two batters Spahn faced as a major league pitcher were Mel Ott and Johnny Mize, both of whom earned plaques in Cooperstown.
 Spahn walked Ott and retired Mize on a grounder to first base.

 Speaking of Mize, he played a role in the debut of another future Hall of Famer.
 Walter Alston reached Cooperstown on his managerial record, but he had a very interesting major league debut as a player.
 Late in the 1936 season, on September 27, Alston, a prospect with the St. Louis Cardinals, got his first and only taste of major league action when Mize was ejected for arguing with the first base umpire in the seventh inning.
 In his only major league at-bat, Alston struck out against Cubs’ right-hander Lon Warneke.
 Eighteen years later, Alston was back in the big leagues, managing the Brooklyn Dodgers.